Click here to view a printable PDF of our parks and trails system.

 Missouri River Nature Area

 The Missouri River Nature Trail, located east and south of the Archery Range, is a flat terrain trail filled with native river-bottom woodland.
 It has become a favorite of the mountain bikers who prefer a variety of terrains.
 Wildlife including an amazing number of birds make this area perfect for a long nature walk.
 The Mandan Park District, in conjunction with Morton County Parks and ND State Parks maintains a Cross-Country Ski area on this same trail during the winter months.
-To get to the trailhead just take the Twin City Drive exit (near Bonanza restaurant) coming off the Mandan I-94 ramp.
-Continue on the Missouri Drive until you pass underneath the I-94 overpass.
-The trailhead is just to the right.
+To get to the trailhead take the Mandan Avenue exit, turn on Division St. NE, turn left onto River Dr. NE, take an immediate right after the bridge (you’ll be on a dirt road) and continue straight.